pingdotgg/uploadthing/.changeset/strong-cougars-fail.md

 ---
-"@uploadthing/tsup-config": minor
+"@uploadthing/tsup-config": patch
-"uploadthing": minor
+"uploadthing": patch
-"@uploadthing/mime-types": minor
+"@uploadthing/mime-types": patch
-"@uploadthing/shared": minor
+"@uploadthing/shared": patch
-"@uploadthing/react": minor
+"@uploadthing/react": patch
-"@uploadthing/solid": minor
+"@uploadthing/solid": patch
 ---

 internal refactoring to use a shared package for shared types and utilities as